NYELM/City-news/README.md

 # City-news - Your News Website

-This repository contains the source code of a news website called "Notícias Cidade".
+This repository contains the source code of a news website called "City-news".
 The website was developed using HTML and CSS.

 ## Project Structure